srishti772/kanbanboard-microservice/README.md

   - API Gateway with Spring Cloud Gateway for routing and security.
 - **Security:**
   - JWT authentication and authorization.
-  - Middleware to verify JWT tokens.
+  - Middleware to verify JWT tokens (Node .js Microservice) to secure api endpoints.
+  - Spring Security to secure endpoints (Spring Boot Microservice)

 ## Setup and Configuration